enritecare/.github/PULL_REQUEST_TEMPLATE.md

 - **Have all applicable CircleCI status checks passed and require reviewers have approved the PR?**
   - [ ] Yes
   - [ ] No
-- **Have you addressed any failing security violations, test failures, spelling errors, or any standard checks flagged on this PR?**
+- **Have you marked below any failing security violations, test failures, spelling errors, or any standard checks failing on this PR?**
-  - [ ] Yes
+  - [ ] Commented below
-  - [ ] No
+  - [ ] Fixed
   - [ ] N/A

 ---